 Brake Checking

 Brake checking involves hitting a car’s brakes repeatedly in the hopes of getting the motorist in the vehicle behind to slow down.
 This is illegal in North Carolina.
-If a driver checks their brakes constantly and you crash your car into theirs, this motorist could be at fault for your collision.
+If a driver constantly checks their brakes and you crash into their car, they could be at fault for the collision.

 Driving Under the Influence of Alcohol or Drugs